sdondley/ClimateChangeChat/raku/Cool-Raku.md

 So what exactly is the `*.is-prime` doing?
 It tells grep which stuff to place into the Sequence.
 You can think of it as a test that runs on every number in the range.
-First we look at the first number in the range, '0', and determine if it's prime with the `is-prime` method.
+First we look at the first number in the range, '0', and determine if it's prime with the `is-prime` method, one of the many math functions baked into Raku, making it a great language for those interested in solving math problems.
 This method returns `True` if the number is prime and `False` if it isn't.
 If it's prime, grep will add the number to the Sequence.
 If it isn't prime, grep will filter it out and it won't get added to the Sequence.
 Then we go to the next number to determine if it's prime and so on until we reach infinity.

 But again we have to stress–and what makes this code so fast–is that we only do these calculations for the prime numbers we are interested in.
 It would be